claudijo/json-rpc-server-stream/README.md

 2.0 in a peer-to-peer fashion.
 Additionally, the communication channel between nodes must be bi-directional, for instance using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
-The problem with such a setup is to distinguish between incoming requests from incoming responses.
+The problem with such a setup is to separate incoming requests from incoming responses.

 This problem could be handled by the protocol implementation, since it is quite straight forward to tell the difference between well-formed requests from